 Recommended reading: Cicerone The End to End Trail book

 I’ve walked thousands of miles in the Lake District in the last 40yrs and probably had a hundred nights wild camping there.
-It’s possibly the easiest place to wild camp in the UK.
+It’s possibly the easiest place to wild camp in the UK, outside Scotland.
 The ground conditions and number of paths in the area make it extremely easy to get away from it all.